chefArchitect/chefArchitect.github.io/_posts/apispots/bdd/2015-05-26-a-first-example.md

   In order to validate 'Current weather data' operations

-  Scenario: Call current weather data for one location and by city name
+  Scenario: Get current weather data for one location and by city name
     Given a "REST" API definition at "http://api.openweathermap.org/data/2.5" Given endpoint "/weather" and method "get"
     And request query param "q" equals "London,UK"